mountanton/GPT-LODs_plus/README.md

 >[!NOTE]
 >When developing I used a proxy to enable cross-origin requests to LODsydesis API.
 If you wish to hande CORS in any other way you need to remove the 'proxyURL' constant from my code in LODsyndesis.js at line 235.
 >If you decide to handle CORS like I did, then you need to go on this website https://cors-anywhere.herokuapp.com/corsdemo and request temporary access, before running the project
+>
+>Ensure that you utilize your API key to access ChatGPT by updating the key in the "ChatGPT.java" file, at line 23, as the provided key has expired.